 For a glamorous nighttime look, line the lids of your hazel eyes with either a green or rich brown eyeliner.
-Then create an extra glow by layering gold eyeliner in the corners of your eyes and at the centre of the lids.
+Then create an extra glow by layering gold eyeliner in the corners of your eyes and at the center of the lids.
 Alternatively, try a gold liquid liner on your upper lid and line your waterline with a cappuccino brown kohl pencil.
-The combination will make your eyes sparkle and it will highlight their gorgeous multi-coloured look.
+The combination will make your eyes sparkle and it will highlight their gorgeous multi-colored look.

 Eyeliner for Blue Eyes

 Blue eyes pop when lined with complimentary rich, warm colors.
 Colors with orange undertones, such as copper and gold, will make blue eyes appear even more vibrant by contrast.
 These warm metallic tones pick up on gold flashes in the iris of blue eyes, making them really light up.
 To line blue eyes with metallics, dot the inner corners of eyes with the pencil and keep the liner close to the lashline.
 Other warm colors that work well with blue eyes include champagne (which will lighten up blue eyes), terracotta, and warm brown.